-WHAT SHOULD WOMEN AND LGBTQ PEOPLE KNOW?
+WHAT SHOULD WOMEN AND LGBTQ+ PEOPLE KNOW?

+In addition to the dangers of war, women experience a special threat in the military.
+In a 2019 survey sponsored by the Dept. of Defense, 14.1% of heterosexual women reported having been sexually assaulted.
+In addition, 25.7% of LGB and 30.4% of trans military members reported having been sexually assaulted (Journal of Traumatic Stress, 6/2020).

-In addition to the dangers of war, women experience a special threat: about 1/3rd of all females in the military are sexually assaulted, twice the rate for civilians (N.Y.
-Times, 2/26/13).
-And when assaults are reported, the rate of prosecution is very low, meaning the victims often must continue working in a hostile workplace.
-These problems still exist despite many years of promises to do something about them.
+When such assaults are reported by the victims, the rate of prosecution is very low, and the victims often must continue working in a hostile workplace.
+These problems still exist despite many years of promises by the military to prevent them.